WD22 Intelligence Updated April 2026Source: Durham Constabulary Police

 Status Update

 Off road/E Bikes – We continue to organise planned OP Endurance days in which we designate resources to tackling the issue along side our road traffic and bike section officers.
-Several electric off road bikes have been seized with assistance from our own motorbike section.
+Several electric and petrol off road bikes have recently been seized in the area by Framwellgate Moor Neighbourhood Policing Team and by our own motorbike section.

 Youth ASB – We have been increasing patrols of hotspot areas in which ASB has been reported, as a result of enquiries we have identified repeat offenders and conducted home visits to inform parents/guardians of what has been reported.
 We will continue to work alongside Durham County Council and local housing providers to deal with offenders.